 Companies are sometimes converted into partnerships in order to reduce tax liabilities.
 A company is an income tax payer, and thus income tax is paid at the level of the company as well as the shareholders.
 But in the case of a partnership, income tax is paid only at the level of the partners.
 An exception is the joint-stock limited partnership, which, like companies, is an income tax payer..

 The Commercial Companies Code regulates what types of entities may undergo conversion:

-- A registered partnership (s.j.), professional partnership (sp. p.), limited partnership (sp.k.), joint-stock limited partnership (SKA), limited-liability company (sp. z o.o.) or joint-stock company (SA) (pre-conversion) may be converted into another form of commercial company (post-conversion).
+- A registered partnership (s.j.), professional partnership (sp.p.), limited partnership (sp.k.), joint-stock limited partnership (SKA), limited-liability company (sp.z o.o.) or joint-stock company (SA) (pre-conversion) may be converted into another form of commercial company or partnership (post-conversion).

-- An ordinary partnership (s.c.) may be converted into any commercial company, however, in the event an ordinary partnership is converted into an registered partnership, different regime applies.
+- An ordinary partnership (s.c.) may be converted into any commercial company or partnership; however, in the event an ordinary partnership is converted into a registered partnership, a different legal regime applies.

 - The business of a sole trader (i.e. business conducted pre-conversion by an individual on his or her own account) may be converted into a single-shareholder capital company.